 2. Learn How to Become a Solution Seeker

 It is often hard to solve a problem when you are immersed in the problem’s emotion.
 One way to deal with the problems you face and ease your stress levels is to follow these three steps:

 - Identify what the problem is and write it down

 - Come up with a list of potential solutions and write them down

-- Select the best solution from your list and then test it out.
-See how it goes and if it does not work pick another solution.
+- Please select the best solution from your list and then test it out.
+See how it goes and pick another solution if it does not work.

 I like this quote from Martin King.
-It highlights that by just taking one step, you are moving closer toward finding the solution to your problem.
-It is all about taking one step at a time – that is what solution seekers do.
+It highlights that by just taking one step, you are moving closer to finding the solution to your problem.
+It is about taking one step at a time –solution seekers do.